namdev-rathod/NextGenDevOps/Day-9 AWS EKS/README.md

 * **Master Node** = **Project Manager** (decides, schedules, ensures deadlines).
 * **Worker Node** = **Team Members** (actually do the work).
 * **Pods** = **Tasks assigned to team members**.

 ---

-Absolutely!
-Let’s make your **Kubernetes architecture** explanation more **visual and fun with emojis** while keeping it detailed.

----